ohcnetwork/care_analytics_sql/Care/Clinical/open_encounters_report_ssmm.md

 # Open Encounters Report - SSMM

-> List of currently open encounters (planned, in progress, or discharged) with the creating staff, patient details and SSMM ID
+> List of open encounters (planned, in progress, or discharged) with the creating staff, patient details and SSMM ID

 ## Purpose